TeamGloomy/TeamGloomy.github.io/pages/mydoc/dsf_on_armbian.md

 ### How to connect to wireless

-If your SBC has onboard wireless capability or if you use a 3rd party wireless adapter on USB supported by Armbian, you can use `nmtui-connect` to browse and connect to your Wifi AP.
+If your SBC has onboard wireless capability or if you use a 3rd party wireless adapter on USB supported by Armbian, you can use `nmtui-connect` to browse and connect to your WiFi AP.

 ## Wiring